sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Your Challenge:** Understand how your data is distributed.

 **Requirements:**
-1. Calculate quartiles for the math scores
+1. Calculate quartiles for the tip amounts
-2. Identify any students that might be considered outliers (unusually high or low scores)
+2. Identify any bills that might be considered outliers (unusually high or low amounts)
-3. Determine the median math score and how many students fall above/below it
+3. Determine the median tip amount and how many tips fall above/below it
-4. Create value counts for categorical variables like gender, ethnicity, parental education
+4. Create value counts for categorical variables like sex, smoker status, day, and time

 ```python
 # Your code here for Task 3.2